jonreid/XcodeCoverage/README.md

 Modification
 ============

-There are two places you may wish to modify:
+There are two places you may want to modify:

 1. In envcov.sh, ``LCOV_INFO`` determines the name shown in the report
 2. In getcov, edit ``exclude_data()`` to change what code to exclude, for example, third-party libraries.